Background

 1995-2005:

-Grant making and Value Chain Facilitation
+Grant making and Supply Chain Coordination

-During those early years, the Vermont Sustainable Jobs Fund (VSJF) acted as a catalyst, leveraging good ideas, technical know-how, and financial resources to support network development and value chain facilitation, especially in the realms of sustainable agriculture, sustainable forestry, outdoor recreation and renewable energy.
+During those early years, the Vermont Sustainable Jobs Fund (VSJF) acted as a catalyst, leveraging good ideas, technical know-how, and financial resources to support network development and supply chain coordination, especially in the realms of sustainable agriculture, sustainable forestry, outdoor recreation and renewable energy.
 VSJF made small grants of over $2.7 million to 150 recipients—who utilized these funds to leverage an additional $11.8 million to implement their projects and test their ideas.
 VSJF grants during that time benefited over 8,800 businesses and created or retained at least 800 jobs.
 VSJF’s technical assistance programs assisted 15 clients (representing 384 employees) through a peer to peer advising service, 132 business coaching clients and hundreds of other clients and partners who sought some form of assistance during that time period.

 Special initiatives and grant making during this time period included…